kospex/kospex/docs/useful-git-commands.md

 By default, when you clone a repo, the file dates will be the clone date and not the last modfied.

-The following Git command returns the last author date of the file (NOT the Commit Date)
+The following Git command returns the last author date of the file (NOT the Committer Date)

 > git log -1 --format=%aD <file_path>